zhengMDcode/perturbo-code.github.io/pages/mydoc/mydoc_perturbo.md

 The two blocks for the conductivity and mobility are the same as those in the `'trans'` calculation mode, but the output file of `'trans-pp'` has an additional block with the Seebeck coefficient results.

-An example calculation for holes is also provided in the folder _"examples/example01-silicon-perturbo/perturbo/pert-trans-pp-hole"_.
+An example calculation for holes is also provided in the folder <a href="https://github.com/perturbo-code/perturbo-examples/tree/master/example02-silicon-perturbo/perturbo/pert-trans-pp-hole" target="_blank">_"perturbo-examples/example02-silicon-perturbo/perturbo/pert-trans-pp-hole"_</a>.